zyachel/libremdb/README.md

 libremdb will start running at http://localhost:3000.
 To change port, modify the last command like this: `pnpm start -- -p <port-number>`.

+### Docker (Local & Recommended)

+You can build the docker image using the provided Dockerfile and set it up using the example docker-compose file.

+Change the docker-compose file to your liking and run `docker-compose up -d` to start the container, that's all!

-### Docker
+### Docker (Built)

-There's a [docker image](https://github.com/PussTheCat-org/docker-libremdb-quay) made by [@TheFrenchGhosty](https://github.com/TheFrenchGhosty) for [PussTheCat.org's instance](https://libremdb.pussthecat.org).
+## There's a [docker image](https://github.com/PussTheCat-org/docker-libremdb-quay) made by [@TheFrenchGhosty](https://github.com/TheFrenchGhosty) for [PussTheCat.org's instance](https://libremdb.pussthecat.org).
 You can use that in case you wish to use docker.

----

 ## Miscellaneous